 - Core exercises provide the necessary stability for the rest of the body.

 - You can handle different positions with a strong core.

 Back exercises can easily be ignored because you cannot see changes when you look yourself in the mirror.
 Muscle strength is easily noticeable.
 A weak back is a major cause of rounded shoulders which lead to neck and shoulder pain.

 Back exercises also provide balance between your front and back sides.
 Back exercises help the back discs to discharge fluids and receive essential nutrition; they act like a sponge by distributing nutrients to the disc.
 These fluids prevent swelling of other tissues in the body.

 Good back exercises prevent stiffness increasing flexibility of ligaments and tendons.
 Back exercises are critical if you want to eliminate injuries when using gymnastic bars.

-While lying on a mat with arms stretched above you can perform superman lifts and back extensions; this have the added benefit of improving muscle endurance.
+While lying on the gymnastics mat with arms stretched above you can perform superman lifts and back extensions; this have the added benefit of improving muscle endurance.
 Repeat this up to 20 times with your arms and bases together.

 Shoulder exercises are one of the 3 exercises you can do with gymnastic bars to improve your gymnastics skills.
-Strong shoulder muscles are a must if you are to grasp handstands while swinging the bar effectively.
+Strong shoulder muscles is a must if you are keen to do handspring or grasp handstands while swinging the bar effectively.
 The arms are the ones that hold the rest of the body when you are swinging and if they are not strong enough you can easily slip and injure yourself.